CharlieMallon/milestoneThree/README.md

 -   My Mentor Brian Macharia for some good guidance.
 -   Mr_Bim_alumni for general encouragement and the occasional kick up the backside.
--   Daisy Mc Girr for her help and encouragement with my testing documentation.